 Tips and Tricks for the First 30 Days with a Newborn

-These top newborn hacks are super helpful for new moms to make everyday life with a newborn a little easier, especially during postpartum recovery.
+These top newborn baby hacks are super helpful for new moms to make everyday life with a newborn a little easier, especially during postpartum recovery.

 When I first brought home my daughter, I was so overwhelmed.
 I felt like everything I was doing was through trial and error.
 I had no idea where to begin.
 If only I knew then, as a new mom, what I know now.

 I turned to the internet anytime I had a question like you are doing now.
-And there were so many helpful tips to make each day a little easier, like these tips on surviving emotionally and physically during the first month.
-Eventually, I started to get the hang of things and found out what was incredibly helpful and not.
+And there were so many helpful baby care tips to make each day a little easier, like these tips on surviving emotionally and physically during the first month.
+Eventually, I started to get the hang of mom life and found out what was incredibly helpful and not.

-These are the tips that were super helpful for me as a new mom.
-So sit down and enjoy and then embrace your newfound knowledge as a first-time mom.
+These tips were super helpful for me as a new mom.
+So sit down, enjoy, and then embrace your newfound knowledge as first-time parents.

 Super helpful newborn hacks for first-time moms.

 1. Set up TWO diaper changing stations

 Most babies need to be changed almost every 2 hours during the newborn phase, so this is important if you have two stories in your home.
-Who wants to be going up and down stairs every time you need to change the baby.
+Who wants to be going up and down stairs every time you need to change your baby’s diaper.

-Which, let’s face it, can be almost every two hours with a newborn.
+Being prepared with two changing stations is a game-changer for making life easier with diaper changes.
 Ideally, you want a station in the room they sleep in and then the common room like the living room where you spend a lot of your time.

-In the baby’s room, I had a changing table stocked with everything I needed.
-Small baskets or bins are perfect for organizing baby clothes and keeping premade outfits in.
+I had a changing table in the baby’s room with everything I needed.
+Small baskets or bins are perfect for organizing baby clothes and keeping premade outfits.
 Then, I had a Pack n’ Play with the attached newborn changing area and organizer in the living room.
 Check out the best pack ‘n plays here.